Extrajudicial killings and enforced disappearances in Bangladesh: Pre-election period of 2013

 Throughout most of 2013, Bangladesh Nationalist Party (BNP) and its alliance observed nationwide general strikes and blockades in demand of a non-partisan interim government or a caretaker government to hold the next general election of 2014.
 The E.U., the U.S. and the Commonwealth announced that they would not send observers since they were concerned about the credibility of the election.
 Before the controversial national election of 2014, 20 opposition men were picked up by security forces.
 As of 2016, they remained missing.

 From 2014 to July 2019, 344 people were victims of forced disappearance in Bangladesh.
 40 of them were found dead, 66 were found under arrest in government custody and 203 still remain missing according to Ain o Salish Kendra.
 Those who have reappeared remained silent about the period they were missing.

-Notable cases
+Notable cases of enforced disappearances

 M Ilias Ali

-On 17 April 2012, Ilias Ali, another prominent leader of the main opposition party BNP, went missing after last being seen in Dhaka at midnight with his driver.
+On 17 April 2012, Ilias Ali, was a former Member of Parliament and prominent leader of the main opposition party BNP, went missing after last being seen in Banani, Dhaka at midnight with his driver.
 His private car was found abandoned near his Dhaka home.
 In the following days, five of his party men died and many were injured as they observed strikes and demonstration programs in protest of the disappearance.
 The incident got much media coverage.